KOfosu/KOfosu/README.md

 Hello 👋

 I'm Kingsley!
-I'm a software engineer who is passionate about providing tailored solutions for individuals and businesses.
+A software engineer who is passionate about providing tailored solutions for individuals and businesses.
 Angular and Node.js are my go-tos for web development, however i have kickass experience with C#.

 - 🔭 I’m currently working on an enterprise accounting solution